 Often viewed as Africa’s answer to North America’s Grand Canyon, Simien National Park is studded with deep ravines and jagged peaks, and is home to the country’s highest mountain, Ras Dejen.
 The eastern side of the park is a UNESCO Heritage Site, and it’s here you’ll find the most dazzling scenery.
 Among the thundering waterfalls, primaeval forests, and alien-like fauna, you can find all kinds of fascinating wildlife – including baboons, wolves, leopards, lynxes, hyenas, ibexes, and jackals.

-5. Makgadikgadi Pans, Botswana
+4. Makgadikgadi Pans, Botswana

 Makgadikgadi Pans, Botswana

 The seemingly endless salt pans of Makgadikgadi may not be as famous as Bolivia’s Uyuni, but they’re no less impressive.
 Botswana’s own salt pans are one of the world’s largest – and certainly one of the stillest and quietest; according to local legend, you can hear your own blood flow here.
-The name Makgadikgadi even means ‘vast, lifeless land’ – and while there’s plenty of silence and solitude here, there’s far more life than you might initially think.
+The name Makgadikgadi means ‘vast, lifeless land’ – and while there’s plenty of silence and solitude here, there’s also far more life than you might initially think.

 The shimmering salt pans are interspersed with swathes of vegetation and, despite the seemingly inhospitable environment, they’re home to one of Africa’s largest zebra populations.
 During the wet season, the pans are flooded with water, attracting other animals like springbok and wildebeest – as well as predators, making for fantastic wildlife viewing.
 But, the desolate beauty of Makgadikgadi is its calling card, and the views of lone baobab trees in the midst of all this nothingness are haunting.

-6. Damaraland, Namibia
+5. Damaraland, Namibia

 Damaraland, Namibia

 Namibia is one of Africa’s most stunning and diverse countries, and parts of it have a truly otherworldly beauty.
 While the rolling red sand dunes and gnarled, blackened trees of Namib-Naukluft National Park are pretty well-known, Damaraland has managed to slip under most tourists’ radars.
-This vast stretch of land boasts remarkable rock formations, evocative scenery, excellent hiking trails, fabulous bird watching, and some of best-preserved prehistoric rock art on the continent.
+This vast stretch of land boasts remarkable rock formations, evocative scenery, excellent hiking trails, fabulous birdwatching, and some of best-preserved prehistoric rock art on the continent.

 One of Damaraland’s most recognisable landmarks is the Spitzkoppe, a group of granite peaks that rise like a mirage above the desert plains.
 As one of Namibia’s most rugged peaks, the Spitzkoppe is popular with rock climbers – but many visit just to admire the unique rock formations.
 Under the endless blue skies, they look even more impressive.
-Damaraland is also home to lions, elephants, zebras, giraffes and hyenas, as well as critically endangered black rhinos, so there’s plenty here for wildlife fans too.
+Damaraland is also home to lions, elephants, zebras, giraffes, and hyenas, as well as critically endangered black rhinos, so there’s plenty here for wildlife fans too.

-7. Djibouti
+9. Djibouti

 Djibouti